 Treating neck pain

-When you first get neck pain, it may be very painful to move and you'll need to rest for a couple of days.
-After that, as long as you don't have the 'red flags' above, it's important to keep moving your neck to stop it stiffening up (which is why neck braces aren't recommended unless your doctor says so).
-Move your neck gently in all directions every few hours, trying to increase the range of movements gradually.
+When you first get neck pain, it may be very painful to move and you'll need to rest in a neutral postion for a couple of days.
+After that, as long as you don't have the 'red flags' above, it's important to keep moving your neck to stop it stiffening up (which is why neck collars or braces aren't recommended unless your doctor says so).
+Turn your head gently in all directions every few hours, trying to increase the range of motion gradually.
 Avoid prolonged sitting but keep up your normal activities as much as possible.

 Medication and self-care

 Painkillers like paracetamol or anti-inflammatory painkillers like ibuprofen (which also comes in a gel from your pharmacist) will help, and your doctor may recommend a short course of muscle relaxants if there's a lot of muscle spasm.
 A heat pad or pack over aching muscles may also help.

 Wry neck - not a cause for a wry smile

 The medical term for this is 'torticollis', when the neck gets stuck with your head twisted to one side.
 It may be due to strain of the muscles or ligaments of the neck, making the muscles go into spasm.
 Sleeping in a draught or an uncomfortable position may bring it on.
 It's often very painful in the muscles on one side but usually settles within a few days.
 In the meantime, painkillers will help.

 You can't always avoid neck pain, but simple day-to-day precautions can reduce your risk of suffering.